 Beginning with the iPhone 8, all newer iPhone models have been capable of fast charging.
 With fast charging, you can recharge your iPhone's battery up to 50% in 30 minutes.
 Here's how you can take advantage of this lightning-fast charging option.

 NOTE: If you have the iPhone 11 Pro or 11 Pro Max or newer model, this cable will come in the box.
 If you have the baseline model iPhone 11 or an older model, you will still need to buy a USB-C to Lightning cable separately for fast charging.

 If you have a 2015 (or later) MacBook, 2018-2021 MacBook Air, or 2016-2021 MacBook Pro, you will have a power adapter or brick charger that should work.
 Take a look at Apple's 30W charger for example.
 Apple's 61W, 87W, and 96W chargers will also work but are too expensive and unnecessary for fast-charging the iPhone.
 You may be also interested in a lower-cost option.
-ZMI has an 18W USB-IF certified wall plug and a 65W charger that works great when charging iPhones, iPads, and MacBooks.
+ZMI has an 18W USB-IF certified wall plug, a 33W wall plug, and a 65W charger that works great when charging iPhones, iPads, and MacBooks.

 If you prefer to charge multiple devices at the same time, then ZMI's 3-port wall charger may be a sensible solution with 45W PD from its USB-C port and 18W split between two classic USB ports.